 4.5.
 Model performance

 Our results support the statement that the inclusion of trait variation in vegetation models in fact plays a key role in projecting vegetation carbon cycle.
-We found that the TB-approach was able to represent NPP and carbon storage reasonably well when compared to references and showed higher agreement than PFT-approach (Fig. 6 and Fig. SM.6).
+We found that the TBA simulations could represent NPP and carbon storage reasonably well when compared to references and showed higher agreement than PFT-approach (Fig. 6 and Fig. SM.6).
 Indeed, the improvement in accuracy in projected biogeochemical variables has already been observed in other studies that added trait variability to existing modelling approaches (Fyllas et al., 2014; Sakschewski et al., 2015; Verheijen et al., 2013).
 This can be explained by the fact that trait variability confers a higher diversity of community responses to environmental filtering derived from climatic heterogeneity, thereby allowing for a more realistic simulation of the community assembly (Keddy, 1992).

-However, both modeling approaches presented some mismatches with the reference maps.
-For example, the PFT-approach showed a generalized overestimation of aboveground carbon storage and NPP (Fig. 6 and Fig. SM.6).
-This result is derived from the fact that the PFTs (chosen from previous PFTs implemented in DGVMs – Dynamic Global Vegetation Models) are already parameterized to present a high performance (or optimal trait combination) in the climatic envelope found in regions dominated by tropical forests, which allowed an elevated occurrence of PFTs with higher carbon storage (Scheiter et al., 2013; Verheijen et al., 2013).
+However, both modeling approaches did not completely reproduce the patterns of the reference maps.
+For example, the PFT-approach generally showed an overestimation of aboveground carbon storage and NPP (Fig. 6 and Fig. SM.6).
+This is due to the fact that the PFTs (chosen from previous PFTs implemented in DGVMs – Dynamic Global Vegetation Models) are already parameterized to present a high performance (or optimal trait combination) in the climatic envelope found in regions dominated by tropical forests, which allowed an more frequent(?) occurrence of PFTs with higher carbon storage (Scheiter et al., 2013; Verheijen et al., 2013).

 Additionally, both approaches presented a tendency to overestimate carbon storage and NPP at the edges and in the central/northwestern Amazon basin (Fig. 6 and Fig. SM.6).
 These inconsistencies could be attenuated through the improvement of some caveats that the CAETÊ model presents.
 First, the overestimation of the biogeochemical variables at the basin edges can be linked to the lack of representation of human land use or fire for determining vegetation distribution in the model (Houghton et al., 2001; Saatchi et al., 2007).
-Another important caveat of this study is that the model does not yet present a plant hydraulics module, and we were not able to use variant traits that are directly connected to moisture stress impacts on essential plant hydraulics features, such as vulnerability to cavitation and embolism (Joshi et al., 2020; Papastefanou et al., 2020).
-Additionally, our model does not consider the effects of biotic interactions, such as mechanistic competition and facilitation, which seem to play a vital role in determining community assembly and ecosystem functioning (Falster et al., 2017; Kunstler et al., 2016; Mori et al., 2013).
-Furthermore, nutrient cycling representation (nitrogen and phosphorus) is not represented in our model, what has been shown to be essential for a reliable representation of carbon storage along the Amazon basin (Fleischer et al., 2019).
+Another important caveat of this study is that the model does not yet present a plant hydraulics module, and we were not able to use variant traits that are directly connected to moisture stress impacts on essential plant hydraulics features, such as vulnerability to cavitation and embolism (but see: Joshi et al., 2020; Papastefanou et al., 2020).
+Additionally, our model does not consider the effects of biotic interactions, such as mechanistic competition and facilitation, which were shown to play a vital role in determining community assembly and ecosystem functioning (Falster et al., 2017; Kunstler et al., 2016; Mori et al., 2013).
+Furthermore, nutrient cycling representation (nitrogen and phosphorus) is not represented in our model, but has been found essential for reliably representing carbon storage across the Amazon basin (Fleischer et al., 2019).
 In that sense, we strongly recommend that further studies using vegetation models, including CAETÊ, aimed at understanding the impacts of moisture stress on the Amazon forest carbon stock should consider land use changes, plant hydraulic traits, biotic interactions and nutrient cycling.